 SAP has a strategy to address slow reports: SAP HANA®.
 SAP HANA is an in-memory database that makes use of modern CPU features to perform fast data processing.
 Unfortunately, your organization will have to pay dearly (again) to adopt SAP HANA (both for hardware – to run the SAP database in memory – but even more so for software), and not every organization is ready to do this.
 Although SAP HANA has been on the market for several years, the stability and level of maturity are still not quite up to the level of established databases such as Oracle, DB2, and SQL Server.

 Given the performance and cost challenges, real-time (and fast) reporting out of SAP systems is a common use case that one would think every SAP client is interested in.
 SAP has, unfortunately, made this use case harder than we would like it to be for real-time replication technology.
 There are three different kinds of tables in an SAP system:

 - Transparent tables, with a one-to-one mapping between the table definition in SAP and the database table.

 - Pool tables that include data from multiple logical tables in SAP into a single database table, storing the bulk of the table data in a compressed and encoded format, unusable for regular database tools unless the data is decoded first.

 - Cluster tables that combine data from a few logical tables in SAP into a single database table, also using compression and encoding for the bulk of the data.

 The Future of SAP’s Reporting System

-Rumor has it that SAP is gradually moving away from cluster tables, and they want every SAP implementation to run on SAP HANA at some point in the future.
-Given an upgrade of an Enterprise ERP system is not something that is performed overnight, I think we will see a lot more real-time reporting use cases on SAP for many years to come.
+An upgrade to the Enterprise ERP system is not something that is performed overnight.
+In the future, I think we will see a lot more real-time reporting, data warehouse, and data lake use cases on SAP for many years to come.